AstraZeneca cancer pipeline seen as draw for Pfizer

 Bristol, Roche and Merck are viewed as being ahead of AstraZeneca in the new cancer field but the British firm believes it can make up ground by pioneering drug combinations, including the use of a medicine known as tremelimumab that it licensed from Pfizer.

-AstraZeneca and its rivals will present the latest clinical data on promising new cancer drugs at the May 30 to June 3 annual meeting of the American Society of Clinical Oncology.
+AstraZeneca and its rivals will present the latest clinical data on promising new cancer drugs at the May 30-June 3 annual meeting of the American Society of Clinical Oncology.

 The London market was closed on Monday for Easter but the talk of Pfizer's interest in AstraZeneca is likely to overshadow dealings when trade resumes on Tuesday.